threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ...
 ```

-So what if we can control what is displayed? we can notice that all users created will save information in profiles folder.
+So what if we can control what is displayed?
+We can notice that every user created will have their information saved in the `profiles` folder.

 ![image](https://hackmd.io/_uploads/BJYMAsJigl.png)

-And if we create a `.txt` file.
-The username will be written that file.
+And if we create a `.txt` username.
+Its information will be written to that file.

 ![image](https://hackmd.io/_uploads/H1FwAjJoee.png)

-Log in as hihi.txt and create the game with language `/app/profiles/hihi` and we have
+Log in as `hihi.txt` and create the game with language `/app/profiles/hihi` and we have

 ![image](https://hackmd.io/_uploads/Hyoj0jkile.png)